BOOK 1 - NG

 I read in one of your blog interviews that you think Christians don’t have to ask for forgiveness on a continual basis.
 You said the Bible talks about our forgiveness in past tense.
 Can you give some examples?

 You say that Christians won’t be judged for their sins at the Great White Throne, because all judgment fell upon Jesus.
 What Scripture supports your idea?

 In one of your sermons, I heard you say that forgiveness and redemption are received simultaneously in Christ.
 You said, “We Christians don’t ask to be redeemed daily and we also don’t have to ask to be forgiven daily.”
 Where do you see redemption and forgiveness being spoken of as being simultaneously experienced?

-In The Naked Gospel, you indicate that we Christians have fellowship with God, that we’re permanently reconciled to Him and that it can’t be broken.
+In your books, you indicate that we Christians have fellowship with God, that we’re permanently reconciled to Him and that it can’t be broken.
 You say reconciliation is a finished work.
 Where do you get that from?

 You say that the Law is not made for Christians, at all.
 Where would I find something in the Scriptures that supports that idea?

-According to The Naked Gospel, the Law’s only purpose is to expose our sin and our need for Christ.
+According to your viewl, the Law’s only purpose is to expose our sin and our need for Christ.
 What verses can you give me that back that up?